fpedd/ees-pees/controller/README.md

 * `unsigned int touching` is set to the number of objects the robot is currently touching / colliding with.
-* `unsigned int action_denied` is set if the external controller needed to take over control because backend action was not safe
+* `unsigned int action_denied` is set if the external controller needed to take over control because backend action was not safe.
-* `unsigned int discr_act_done` is set when the requested discrete action is done
+* `unsigned int discr_act_done` is set when the requested discrete action is done.
 * `float distance[DIST_VECS]` the distance (in meters) to the next solid object with the direction corresponding to the index of the array.
 So if distance[66] = 1.23, the distance to the next solid object in direction 66 degree is 1.23 meters.